 - If the application is a Grants.gov application, the electronic file must be emailed by the College Grants Administrator to Sponsored Projects Administration.

 Sponsored Projects Administration will secure the Authorized Organizational Representative signature and will return original signature documents, except for the Transmittal Form, to the Principal Investigator.
 A PDF copy of the transmittal form will be emailed, and the original will be retained in Sponsored Projects Administration.

 The internal review process assures the Principal Investigator that the proposal paperwork has been completed accurately, including the University Transmittal Form, appropriate forms, budget and budget justification, along with meeting required assurances and compliances.

 For most electronic submissions, the Sponsored Projects Administration will make the submission directly to the agency.
 For a paper submission, the Principal Investigator is responsible for completing the application package according to the agency guidelines, making all necessary copies of the application, and mailing the application package to the agency after the Authorized Organizational Representative has signed the Transmittal Form.
 Please note the University Transmittal form is a University form only and should not be mailed with your application.

-Record Retention Please note that the Sponsored Projects Administration archives declined proposals for approximately one year.
+Record Retention - Please note that Sponsored Projects Administration archives declined proposals for approximately one year.
 It is the responsibility of the Principal Investigator to keep a copy (electronic and hardcopy) of their proposals.
-Funded proposals are kept for five years past the ending project date by the Sponsored Projects Administration.
+Funded proposals are kept for five years past the ending project date.